Shivam171/rule34-scraper-bot/README.md

 ## 🤔 How to Use

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Move inside the folder and install dependencies with `npm install`.
-3. Run the app with `node index.js`.
+3. Run the app with `node scraper_bot.js`.
 4. Enter your search term when prompted.

 ## 🫡 Example Usage